Pictured above: Black-eyed Susan (Rudbeckia hirta) by Amanda Martin. Click on terms for botanical definitions. View post as a PDF.

 Cut flowers can last up to 10 days in bouquets.
 Black-eyed Susan roots have also been used in various medicines.

 Native range: Nearly throughout Florida

 To see where natural populations of black-eyed Susan have been vouchered, visit www.florida.plantatlas.usf.edu.

 Growth habit: 1–3’ tall with 1–2’ spread

 Garden tips: Black-eyed Susans are easy to grow and maintain.
 They spread by way of abundant self-sown seed.
 They are adaptable to both dry and moist sites, but flower best with regular moisture.
-They are excellent for mixed wildflower gardens, and disturbed areas such as roadsides and medians.
+Depending on the conditions, they can perform as a short-lived perennial, biennial or annual.
+Black-eyed Susan is excellent for mixed wildflower gardens, and disturbed areas such as roadsides and medians.

 Black-eyed Susan seeds are available from the Florida Wildflower Cooperative.
 Plants are often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery on your area.

 For more information on other Rudbeckia species, see these resources: